midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Examples: Merge Sort, Quick Sort, Binary Search, Closest Pair of Points

 6. Greedy Algorithm
-- Always makes the locally optimal choice at each step, hoping that this will lead to the globally optimal solution.
+Builds a solution step-by-step by always choosing the best optimal choice at each step hoping it will lead to the best solution
-- At every step of the algorithm, that will make a choice that looks the best at the moment.
-To make the choice, we sometimes sort the array or use a priority queue, so that we can always get the next optimal choice quickly.
-- After making a choice, we check for constraints (if there are any) and keep picking until we find the solution.
 - Examples: Activity Selection, Fractional Knapsack, Kruskal’s MST, Prim’s MST, Huffman Coding

 7. Backtracking